lunacys/BeatTheNotes/README.md

 - An each instrument game mode.
 This mode will separate all the music instruments into different column group, it will allow players to co-op, each player will play his own instrument.
 Instrument examples: drums, leads, bass line, etc.
 - Modding support using the simple built-in Lua API.
 Using the API players can create a new game mode or a map editor extension
 - The game should be as easier to get into as possible

+### Game server

+### Website & Wiki

+- Fill wiki with all information about the game and modding
+- See maps, user leaderboards and game mods
+- Store all user data

 ## Building